BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 $
 ````

-If there were many pages of text, you can also use the `more` command, which if there is more than window of text will display one window full at a time.
-Just type `space` to see the next window, or `q` to quit, or `h` to see a list of other choices.
+If there were many pages of text, you could alternatively use the `more` command, which will display one window full at a time if there is more than window of text: just type `space` to see the next window, or `q` to quit, or `h` to see a list of other choices.

 Now we can copy that file using the `cp` (_copy_) command.